From the Field

 BACK TO QUESTIONS

-What is a hurricane category, and what do they mean?
+What are hurricane categories, and what do they mean?

 A hurricane category, determined by the Saffir–Simpson hurricane wind scale, lets people know how powerful the hurricane will be:

-• Category 2: Extremely dangerous winds between 96 and 110 mph will cause extensive damage and a near-total power loss that could last up to a few weeks.
+• Category 2: Extremely dangerous winds between 96 and 110 mph will cause extensive damage, and a near-total power loss that could last up to a few weeks is expected.

-• Category 3: Devastating damage will occur from winds between 111 and 129 mph.
-Electricity and water will be unavailable for up to several weeks, and trees will be snapped or uprooted, blocking roads.
+• Category 3: Devastating damage from winds between 111 and 129 mph will occur.
+Electricity and water will be unavailable for several weeks, and trees will be snapped or uprooted, blocking roads.

 • Category 4: Catastrophic damage will occur from winds between 130 and 156 mph.
 Even well-built framed homes will lose most of the roof structure and/or some exterior walls.
 Fallen trees and power poles will likely isolate residential areas, and power outages could last possibly months.